 Today, trade, commerce and tourism, particularly in Dubai, which stretches towards and almost joins Abu Dhabi, are the main sources of revenue.
 Its wealth and dynamism is visible in its many skyscrapers, man-made islands, gigantic shopping malls, SUVs and glitzy, luxury hotels.
 Almost 85% of the population are non-Arab, ranging from wealthy Westerners and Asians who are very well-compensated, to South Asian guest workers (including Bangladeshi migrants) for whom conditions are far less favourable and at times appalling.
 I read an interesting article on Dubai by Afshin Molavi that appeared in the January 2007 edition of National Geographic.
 It provides a good introduction to the Gulf, including a bit on the role of the emirs (rulers) of Dubai, Sheikh Rashid bin Saeed al Maktoum and his son Sheikh Mohammad (see below).
 It deals primarily with the rapid rise of the city of Dubai and some of the attendant social, cultural and environmental consequences.
 It’s worth bearing in mind though that it was written during the boom.
 Things are definitely quieter here now.

 The above-mentioned Sheikh Mohammad bin Rashid al Maktoum is the present emir (ruler) of Dubai and Vice President/Prime Minister of the entire UAE.
 (His father was the first VP/PM of the new UAE state.)
 The President of the UAE is the emir of Abu Dhabi, Sheikh Khalifa bin Zayed Al Nahyan.
-He is the son of the first president of the newly-formed UAE, the much-respected Sheikh Zayed bin Sultan Al Nahyan, to whose memory the grand mosque in Abu Dhabi is dedicated (see below).
+He is the son of the first president of the newly-formed UAE, Sheikh Zayed bin Sultan Al Nahyan, to whose memory the grand mosque in Abu Dhabi is dedicated (see below).
 (Incidentally, I read that Sheikh Zayed had 30 children!)

 My impressions of Abu Dhabi and Dubai